blakegarretson/essentials/main.md

 ## Compiled Language

 - [Go](https://golang.org/): Even though I don’t do a ton of programming in compiled languages anymore, when I do, I am usually making command line programs like file utilities, text manipulators, number crunching programs, etc, and Go fits the bill nicely.
-With a great standard library and simple syntax, Go is great for Python programmers like myself.
+With a robust standard library and simple syntax, Go is great for Python programmers like myself.
-    - [Rust](https://www.rust-lang.org) is the heir-apparent to venerable languages like C and C++, and when Go isn’t the right tool for the job, Rust often is.
+    - I will also mention [Rust](https://www.rust-lang.org) here simply because it is the heir-apparent to venerable languages like C and C++, and when Go isn’t the right tool for the job, Rust often is.

 ## Scripting Language - General Purpose